AceMood/AceMood.github.io/_posts/2015-04-13-cache-efficiency-exercise.md

 # Web performance: Cache efficiency exercise

 Speed is a consideration for any website, whether it's for the local barbershop or Wikipedia, with its huge repository of knowledge.
 It's a feature that shouldn't be ignored.
 This is why caching is important — a great way to make websites faster is to save parts of them so they don't have to be calculated or downloaded again on the next visit.

-My team was recently having a discussion about the parts of facebook.com that are currently uncached, and the question came up:
-What is the efficiency of the cache since, at Facebook, we release new code twice a day?
+My team was recently having a discussion about the parts of facebook.com that are currently uncached, and the question came up: What is the efficiency of the cache since, at Facebook, we release new code twice a day?
 Are we releasing new code too often to benefit from having resources in the browser cache?
-In searching for an answer, we found a study on[Yahoo's Performance Research blog]
-(http://yuiblog.com/blog/2007/01/04/performance-research-part-2/) that looked at the impact of the browser cache on webpage performance.
+In searching for an answer, we found a study on[Yahoo's Performance Research blog](http://yuiblog.com/blog/2007/01/04/performance-research-part-2/) that looked at the impact of the browser cache on webpage performance.

 We were surprised and saddened to see the results: 20% of all page views were coming in with an empty cache.
 But then again, this study was done more than eight years ago.
 That was before browsers could show traffic in things like the network waterfall